Resources for Current Students

 Nobel Lindau Meeting Fellowship Program

-The Office of the Chief Investment Officer is sponsoring students and postdoctoral fellows to travel to Lindau, Germany, to participate in a Lindau Nobel Laureate Meeting.
+The Office of the President's Chief Investment Officer is sponsoring students and postdoctoral fellows to travel to Lindau, Germany, to participate in a Lindau Nobel Laureate Meeting.
 Allowable expenses are covered by University of California Travel Policy.
 Fellows may be asked to travel to an orientation meeting prior to the Lindau Nobel Meeting.
 Expenses associated with that trip and any other trips authorized by the Office of the President for this purpose will be covered.
-Learn more
+Visit the Lindau Meeting's About page for meeting and participation information.

 Hertz Foundation Fellowship

-The Hertz Fellowship provides financial and lifelong professional support for the nation’s most promising graduate students in science and technology.
+The Hertz Foundation Fellowship provides financial and lifelong professional support for the nation’s most promising graduate students in science and technology.
 The fellowship includes up to five years of funding, valued at up to $250,000, and the freedom to pursue innovative projects wherever they may lead.
 In addition, fellows take part in ongoing mentoring, symposia, and workshops with our vibrant community of more than 1200 fellows, a set of peers who span disciplines, generations, and geography.
 Before applying, we encourage you to review the eligibility details.
-Learn more
+Click through to see the most recent Hertz Fellowship Class.

 Additional Funding Links